Unified primary: Analysis

-Proponents posit that the Unified Primary system will increase voter choice by allowing all voters to participate equally in all stages of the election process, by allowing voters to express support for more than a single candidate, and by allowing all candidates to compete in a uniform election process, regardless of political party affiliation or lack of affiliation.
+Proponents argue that the Unified Primary system will increase voter choice by allowing all voters to participate equally in all stages of the election process, by allowing voters to express support for more than a single candidate, and by allowing all candidates to compete in a uniform election process, regardless of political party affiliation or lack of affiliation.

 In contrast, FairVote, a national election reform non-profit that advocates instant-runoff voting, theorized that it is likely that general election races would have two finalists from the same major party in districts where a majority of voters affiliate with that party, and thereby reduce voter choice in the election that has statistically higher turnout than current primary elections.

-Election method simulation of various voting systems indicate that an election system comprising approval voting in the first stage and a vote between the top two approved in the second stage is the highest-performing simple (unranked, unit weighted) two-stage voting system on the criteria of Bayesian regret and propensity to elect the Condorcet winner.
-These simulations confirmed early election science research that found that the most efficient simple two-stage voting system allows two or more votes in the first stage and a single vote between two candidates in the second stage.

 Unlike single-round Approval voting, the Approval+Runoff method fails independence of clones, because any time the second-most approved candidate wins the runoff, if a clone of the most-approved candidate is introduced, then the runoff will be only between the most-approved candidate and their clone, preventing the second-most approved candidate and any of their clones from winning.

 Usage

+As of 2024, the only city in the United States using a unified primary for government office is St. Louis.

 St. Louis

+The city of St. Louis has been using the unified primary since their mayoral election held in March 2021, having survived two repeal attempts.
+The voters of St. Louis will participate in a unified primary as part of the 2025 St. Louis mayoral election, since the constitutional amendment ("Amendment 7") passed in November 2024 exempts cities that had enacted reform prior to 2021 (and St. Louis enacted their unified primary in 2020).

+STL Approves

-The STL Approves campaign sought to adopt the same system (though they refer to it simply as "approval voting") in St. Louis city elections (Mayor, Comptroller, President of the Board of Aldermen, and Alderman).
+The STL Approves campaign sought to adopt the unified primary (though they refer to it simply as "approval voting") in St. Louis city elections (Mayor, Comptroller, President of the Board of Aldermen, and Alderman).
 Originally called St. Louisans for Ranked Choice Voting, the campaign switched to advocating for approval+runoff, primarily due to learning that St. Louis and St. Louis County voting machines are incompatible with IRV.

-In April 2020 they gathered enough signatures to qualify for the ballot, Proposition D. Polling showed more than 70% support for the measure, with majority support among all demographic groups and parties.
+In April 2020 they gathered enough signatures to qualify for the ballot as "Proposition D".
+Polling showed more than 70% support for the measure, with majority support among all demographic groups and parties.
 On election day, the initiative was successfully passed with 68% of the vote, thus becoming the first United States city and jurisdiction to adopt it.